RatanKalpaSai/ShowTime_Movie_Proj/README.md

 # ShowTime_Movie_Proj

 ShowTime is a Movie Ticket Booking Platform where there is a Admin side and customer side.
-At the Admin Side
+At the Admin can Edit Movies,Admins, and Users.

 SetUp :-